jes-man/marpat/README.md

 *   Any PR should contain only one feature or bug fix.
 If you have more than one, please submit them as separate PRs.
 *   Always try to include relevant tests with your PRs.
 If you aren't sure where a test should go or how to create one, feel free to ask.
 *   Include updates to the README when needed.
-*   Do not update the package version or CHANGELOG.
-I'll handle that for each release.

 ## Marpat Copyright & License